 Similarly, don’t be lazy to check out your options when it comes to insurance companies, mobile plans, and car repair shops.
 Some might call it penny-pinching, but I call it being smart with your money.

-Easy way to save money on a tight budget.
+Related: Easy ways to save money on a tight budget

 Shop for your groceries online